Wesley-Ryan/ele-backup/README.md

 ## USAGE

 ### Update
-Update the system after a successful timeshift snapshot is created
+Update the system with `dnf` after a successful timeshift snapshot is created
 ```
 sudo ele update
 ```
 ## Install
-Install a package using dnf after a successful timeshift snapshot is created.
+Install a package with `dnf` after a successful timeshift snapshot is created.
 ```
 sudo ele install <package>
 ```